 College of Education > Faculty & Staff > Faculty A-Z > Autumn Cabell

 Dr. Autumn Cabell is an Assistant Professor in the Counseling program.
-Her research agenda centers on a) developing interventions that support the mental health and career development of underrepresented students particularly in STEM and healthcare and b) examining the career-related concerns of counselors of color.
-She is active in Chi Sigma Iota (CSI), the National Career Development Association (NCDA), the American Counseling Association (ACA), and the Association for Counselor Education and Supervision (ACES).
+Her research agenda centers on a) developing interventions that support the mental health and career development of marginalized students particularly in STEM and healthcare and b) examining the career-related concerns of marginalized counselors.
+She is active in the National Career Development Association (NCDA), the American Counseling Association (ACA), and the Association for Counselor Education and Supervision (ACES).
 Dr. Cabell is currently a reviewer for the Journal of Employment Counseling and the Journal of Counseling and Development.
 She pursued a PhD in counselor education in order to teach and supervise the next generation of culturally responsive and humble counselors.
 Dr. Cabell has worked in career services, high schools, residential, and community agency settings.
-She is a licensed counselor, Certified Career Counselor, Nationally Certified Counselor.
-She has an expertise in career development, depression, anxiety, and trauma.
+She is a Licensed Clinical Professional Counselor, Certified Career Counselor, Nationally Certified Counselor, and Certified Clinical Trauma Professional.
+She has expertise in career development, depression, anxiety, and trauma.

-STEM-H Interventions; Career Development of Historically Underrepresented Students and Counselors; Stress, Trauma, Growth and Resilience
+Research Interests STEM-H Interventions; Career Development of Historically Underrepresented Students and Counselors; Stress, Trauma, Growth and Resilience